 In the event that a TSO requests the cross-zonal capacity to be reduced below the final agreed LTCZC as described in Article 5(4), that TSO must compensate the impacted interconnector owner for any resultant capacity reduction subject to the “causer pays” principle.

 The concerned TSO on the bidding zone border where cross-zonal capacity has been reduced shall compensate the interconnector owner for any resultant lost income and/or costs.
-This will include, but not be limited to, where long-term transmission rights have been curtailed, compensating the interconnector owner with the loss-adjusted Day Ahead market spread multiplied by the reduction in cross-zonal capacity.
+This will include, but not be limited to:

+Subject to sub-paragraph (b) below, compensating the interconnector owner with the loss-adjusted Day Ahead market spread multiplied by the reduction in cross-zonal capacity below the LTCZC.

+In the event that the concerned TSO reduces cross-zonal capacity, resulting in curtailment of long-term transmission rights:

+Where this is due to force majeure the compensation due to the interconnector owner in respect of such curtailment shall equal the amount initially paid for the concerned long-term transmission rights during the forward allocation process.

+Where this is not due to force majeure the compensation due to the interconnector owner in respect of such curtailment shall not exceed the amount of any compensation to be paid to holders of curtailed long-term transmission rights.

 Article 7 Reliability margin methodology